Introduction

 - Tailwind CSS IntelliSense

-Add workspace settings to .vscode/settings.json
+Add workspace settings to .vscode/settings.json:

 {